 On a short trip to Ho Chi Minh City recently, we visited so many different restaurants and cafes.
 Some were Vietnamese fine dining places, some noodles shops, cafes and food courts.
 The arrange and quality of food available certainly made us very happy.
 We were fortunate to have local hosts to bring us around but it meant that sometimes we did not really know where we were and sometimes we did not know the costs of the meal.
 What we have are photos of the restaurants, cafes and other eateries for memories.

-Hotel Intercontinental Saigon (or known called the Hotel Intercontinental Ho Chi Minh City) is housed in an old colonial building which reminded us of the Raffles Hotel in Singapore.
+Hotel Continental Saigon (or known called the Hotel Continental Ho Chi Minh City) is housed in an old colonial building which reminded us of the Raffles Hotel in Singapore.

 Coffee in Vietnam

 Vietnam is famous for its coffee and Trung Nguyen Coffee is the top coffee chain in Ho Chi Minh City.
 However, there are many hip indie cafes and other chain stores.
 There is no lack of places to have a cup of traditional Vietnamese coffee or an Americano or latte.